3-D Ultra Pinball (video game)

-3-D Ultra Pinball is video game released in 1995, and is the first game in 3-D Ultra Pinball video game series.
+3-D Ultra Pinball is a 1995 pinball video game for personal computers and the first in the 3-D Ultra Pinball video game series, published by Sierra On-Line.

 Gameplay

-The original 3-D Ultra Pinball game was released in 1995.
 This game is based on the space simulation game Outpost.
 There are three tables named "Colony", "Command Post", and "Mine".
 Each table holds a set of five challenges.
 Smaller "mini-tables" are featured with their own set of flippers.
 The goal is to build and launch a starship, completing the game's entire course.